Port Health Ship Sanitation Certification

 Extending Exemption Certificates

 We do realise that sometimes it may not be practical or safe to conduct an inspection of a vessel.
-Should the sanitation certificate be close to the six months expiry date officers can extend the certificate by a period of one month once a request has been received in writing.
-This is a free service however, a copy of the current certificate must be forwarded to the Port Authority (details below) before we could consider an extension.
+Should the sanitation certificate be close to the six months expiry date officers can extend the certificate by a period of one month once a request has been received in writing (see contact details below). and a officer must visit the vessel to extend the current certificate.
+A charge for this will be levied please see above.

 Requests for inspection should be made to: